aerkiaga/rsource/README.md

 these groups themselves are also periodically repeated!
 Everything here has appeared through mutation and copying, all throughout evolution, introducing randomness and sheer complexity even in something as simple as a repeated sequence.

+### Gene desert
+Run:

+    python3 ./rsource.py 8.77500000

+The presented sequence is located between two genes (*PEX2* and *PKIA*) that are very far apart from each other.
+In fact, over a million bp away.
+From here, there are hundreds of thousands of bp to the next feature.

+What is its function?
+According to current knowledge, none.
+These regions comprise about 72% of our genome, and not only most of them haven't been found to be useful in any way, but mutations in these rarely appear to cause any effect whatsoever.
+Along with an additional 26% of non-coding DNA *within* genes, this adds up to a ridiculous 98% of total potentially useless material.

+Not all of this is "junk", however.
+Some of this non-coding DNA is known to perform various functions.
+A number of heritable diseases result from mutations outside genes, in these areas previously though to be irrelevant.
+Furthermore, a fraction of non-coding material is conserved between species, which means that evolution doesn't allow mutations in it "for free", suggesting some functional role.

+Still, the total estimated "useful" DNA in our cells is just about 5-15% of the total.
+The present region, for example, or at least most of it, is likely unnecessary.

+Not all organisms have as much non-coding DNA as us (98%).
+Bacteria, for instance, typically only have about 1/5 of it in their genome, in contrast to most other organisms.
+Some, however, have apparently managed to remove it altogether; the plant *Utricularia gibba* only has about 3%!

+Have a look at the sequence.
+What probably stands out more in it is the presence of relatively long strings of a single base, or a couple of them repeated over and over.
+These are called microsatellites, and give us a glimpse of what our DNA is actually made of.

+We talk about an issue with DNA copying machinery in [Telomeres](#telomeres).
+Here is another; when the copying proteins come across a series of short repeated sequences, the strand being built can slip and pair with the wrong repeat.
+If this happens, the resulting copy will have one repeat more or less than the original;
+generally, the tendency is to increase the repeat number.
+This process is overall highly unlikely, yet extremely common compared to other kinds of mutations.
+The mutation rate further increases with repeat number, logarithmically.

+This exemplifies an important truth about our DNA: most of it isn't there because we need it, but because it is (or once was) somehow able to copy itself around over and over.
+Microsatellites are a 3% of our genome, by themselves more than coding DNA; the rest is no different, composed of sequences with various strategies to "reproduce" inside the genome.
+DNA regions, thus, evolve by itself, for their own purposes, as long as they don't cause much harm to the organism they exist in.
+This is the Selfish Gene Theory of Natural Selection.